-Genre: Action/RPG Developer: Westone Publisher: Sega of America Players: 1 Released: 1991
+Genre: Action/RPG Developer: Westone Publisher: Sega Enterprises Players: 1 Released: 1991

 Some games leave you in tears; others leave you giggling.
 Some games leave you angry, happy, empty, satisfied, disappointed, bored, or just plain stunned.
 Wonder Boy in Monster World left me with egg all over my face and a new respect for action/RPGs in my heart.
 I remember when I first encountered MW.
 It was a screen shot/title screen capture, and I distinctly remember chuckling to myself and shaking my head.
 Look at that purple dragon!
 Straight out of Dragon Tales.
 And those tiny, wimpy little sprites!
 How much lamer can it get?

 For the next few years I lived on without giving MW more than a passing thought.
 That all changed with The All-Nighter, in the Stories from the Book of Genesis article line.
 Surely a game that commanded that much pain couldn’t possibly be all that bad, right?
 So I trooped out to the local used game shop and got them to special order my copy.
 It took a while, but it finally arrived, with manual and box to boot.
 I powered it up, and the adventure began.

 I’ll admit it right now.
 I’ve got a weak spot for anime graphics, especially the mid-’90s “chan” style.
 And MW delivers on that quite well—big-eyed fairies and fluffy-looking ‘enemies’ are all over the place.
 Don’t expect anything dark or sinister; “The Almighty Demon King” is a dorky rabbit/elephant/dragon hybrid.
 Everything’s easy on the eyes and quite heart-warming.
 Even the backgrounds are lush and eye-catching.
 I give extensive kudos to the art team.